espruino/EspruinoDocs/tutorials/Quick Start.md

 Set up a Terminal App
 ------------------

-**Note:** We recommend that you use our Chrome Web App (it has a bunch of extra features, including firmware updates) but you can access Espruino from any terminal program.
+**Note:** We recommend that you use our [Chrome Web App](https://chrome.google.com/webstore/detail/espruino-web-ide/bleoifhkdalbjfbobjackfdifdneehpo) (it has a bunch of extra features, including firmware updates).
+However you can access Espruino from any terminal program.
 See [[Alternative Terminal Apps]] for some examples.

 * Install the [Chrome Web Browser](https://www.google.com/intl/en/chrome/browser/)
 * [Click here to get the Espruino Web IDE](https://chrome.google.com/webstore/detail/espruino-web-ide/bleoifhkdalbjfbobjackfdifdneehpo) and click ```+FREE``` in the top right to install it.